envoylabs/cljs-re-frame-workshop/README.md

 Every time the textbox value changes, we'll update a counter in the app-db, then reveal that value on screen.

+We'll use an event called `:update-text-edits`, which will track the number of total changes to the textbox.

 In some cases, using events like this for something that changes at a high frequency could result in big performance issues, particularly on mobile.

 For more information, looking at Reagent (the React templating library used under the hood) and form-3 components is useful.